A lot of people ask me about how to become a CMA.

 4. Enroll in a CMA Review Course Program

-While the CMA Entrance Fee includes 6 months access to the CMA Support Package, the majority of candidates will not find this helpful enough.
-Instead, I highly recommend that you find the best CMA review course and enrol it like those at CMA Exam Academy.
+While the CMA Entrance Fee includes 6 months of access to the CMA Support Package, the majority of candidates will not find this helpful enough.
+Instead, I highly recommend that you find the best CMA review course that will fit your needs and use it to prepare for the exam.

 If you’re new to CMA Exam Academy, let me break down what this program has to offer and why it’s a step above the competition.